Academic Title:

 Research Interests

-My primary interest is in the application of advanced machine learning and statistical modelling tools to predict outcomes related to pediatric sleep disordered breathing.
+My primary interest is applying advanced machine learning and statistical modeling tools to predict outcomes related to pediatric sleep disordered breathing.
 In addition, I have developed technologies for the precise localization of upper airway obstruction.
-In this domain, I collaborate with Professor Gautam Das at University of Texas Arlington.

 Clinical Specialty Details